ToxicFrog/doom-mods/gzap/doc/setup.md

 ## Single-world

-gzArchipelago has fully integrated solo-play support; you do not need to host a game or start the client.
+UZArchipelago has fully integrated solo-play support; you do not need to host a game or start the client.
 Simply start up the game and begin playing.
 If you are playing across multiple sessions, you can safely save and exit, and resume (via `Load Game` in the main menu) later.